• Skip to primary navigation

 Ingredients to make hot cocoa mix from scratch, measured out and ready to combine in a jar.

-• dry milk powder (also called powdered milk) is a main ingredient in this recipe.
+• dry milk powder (also called powdered milk) is the main ingredient in this recipe.
 It adds body to the mix and also allows you to make a cup of hot cocoa with just boiling water (without adding milk or cream)!

 • icing sugar (also called powdered sugar or confectioner's sugar) because it has a fine texture that will dissolve quickly.
-It also adds a little body to the beverage because icing sugar contains a small amount of starch (usually cornstarch or tapioca starch), which will help thicken the beverage just a little
+It also adds a little body to the beverage because icing sugar contains a small amount of starch (usually cornstarch or tapioca starch), which will help thicken the beverage a little

-• cocoa powder—please use Dutch-processed cocoa powder, which has a richer, more pronounced flavour and a darker colour, otherwise your hot cocoa may end up watery and not as flavourful
+• cocoa powder—please use Dutch-processed cocoa powder, which has a richer, more pronounced flavour and a darker colour.
+Otherwise, your hot cocoa may end up watery and not as flavourful

 • salt—preferably fine kosher salt, which is less salty than table salt

-• vanilla sugar is optional but I find it helps round out the flavour and also gives a nice aroma to the mix
+• vanilla sugar is optional, but I find it helps round out the flavour and also gives a nice aroma to the mix

-• dehydrated marshmallows (also called marshmallow bits) are also optional, but they are super cute and really bring this beverage up a notch, transforming it into the quintessential hot cocoa mix.
+• dehydrated marshmallows (also called marshmallow bits) are also optional, but they are super cute and bring this beverage up a notch, transforming it into the quintessential hot cocoa mix.

 Though I insist you use Dutch-processed cocoa powder for this recipe and will accept no substitute, there are other changes you can make to this base recipe:

-• vanilla sugar—you can use ground vanilla bean instead of vanilla sugar, but this will be much more expensive
+• Vanilla sugar—you can use ground vanilla bean instead of vanilla sugar, but this will be much more expensive.

 • Warm flavours—Add ground cinnamon, which will add a very comforting flavour